Is there a place for samp in your diet?

 Something like candy, for example, mostly provides your body with sugar.
 But consuming fruit, a natural sugar, provides you with valuable nutrients as well.

 According to MyNetDiary 100g samp contains 320 calories.
-Not that much, considering that you are getting the benefit of the fibre – staying fuller for longer.
+Not that much, considering that you are getting the benefit of the fiber – staying fuller for longer.

-For interest’s sake, burning this number of calories would take 40 minutes of jogging.
+For interest sake, burning this number of calories would take 40 minutes of jogging.
 Piece of cake, right?

 Final word